Quest Magazine

 Transferable skills

-The Defence School of Transport (DST) provides driver and transport management training to personnel from the Army, Royal Air Force and Royal Marines via a huge range of courses.
-Its Driver Training Squadron (DTS) provides foundation and progressive licence acquisition training, including theory training, across the most common licence categories (category B, C, CE, D and D1).
+The Defence School of Transport (DST) plays a pivotal role in providing advanced driver and transport management training to personnel from the Army, Royal Air Force, and Royal Marines.
+Offering a wide range of courses, the

 Driver CPC and Armed Forces drivers